ManticoreGamesInc/platform-documentation/src/tutorials/converting_to_mobile.md

 The **Safe Zone** refers to an area where UI is is guaranteed to be visible on any device's screen.

-Open the **Device Preview Option**s menu and activate the **Safe Zone** option.
+Open the **Device Preview Options** menu and activate the **Safe Zone** option.
 There should be an orange dotted rectangle on the preview screen representing the safe zone.
 Make sure all UI is within the safe zone.

 ![!Safe Zone](../img/ConvertToMobile/Mobile-SafeZone.png){: .center loading="lazy" }